How to get to Hvar Island – FLIGHTS, FERRIES & CATAMARANS

 Before you can get to Hvar Island, you need to get to Croatia.

 Croatia has a network of international airports with the major hubs being Zagreb, Split, Dubrovnik, Zadar, and Pula.
-However, don't overlook the possibility of lesser-known airports such as Rijeka, Osijek, and Brač, with many airlines offering direct international flights throughout Europe, particularly from April through September.
+Smaller options such as Rijeka, Osijek, and Brač also receive direct flights from across Europe, especially between April and September.

-The closest airport to Hvar is Split Airport (SPU), which is about 30 minutes outside of Split, a historic city on Croatia’s mainland.
-In the summer, Europeans and Brits can take advantage of the many affordable direct flights to Split from London and other European cities.
+The closest airport to Hvar is Split Airport (SPU), located roughly 30 minutes from the historic city of Split.
+During summer, numerous direct flights serve Split from London and other European cities.

 Driving into Croatia

-Many Europeans embrace the freedom of the open road and drive their own car into Croatia, which offers the most flexibility and convenience – although often a pretty long and tiring drive.
+Many Europeans embrace the freedom of the open road and drive their own car into Croatia, which offers the most flexibility, although often a pretty long and tiring drive.

-Whether driving your own car or renting, Croatia has a well-developed highway infrastructure, crossing all four corners of the country and a network of national toll-free roads running parallel to the toll highway.
+Whether driving your own car or renting one, Croatia has a well-developed highway infrastructure crossing all four corners of the country, supplemented by parallel toll-free national roads.

-All roads are asphalted and wide enough, with clear road signs.
-Remember, if you bring a foreign-registered vehicle, ensure you have valid international motor vehicle insurance.
+All roads are asphalted and adequately wide, with clear road signs.
+Remember, if you bring a foreign-registered vehicle, ensure you have valid international motor vehicle insurance and that any foreign-registered car carries valid international motor insurance (commonly known as a Green Card).

 Sea travel into Croatia

-Year-round ports like Umag, Poreč, Rovinj, Pula, Rijeka, Zadar, Šibenik, Split, Dubrovnik, and more are at your disposal.
-Seasonal ports, operational from April to October, include ACI marina Umag, Novigrad (Istra), Sali, and others.
+Year-round options include Umag, Poreč, Rovinj, Pula, Rijeka, Zadar, Šibenik, Split, Dubrovnik and Korčula, among others.
+Seasonal marinas, typically open from April to October, feature ACI facilities in Umag, Novigrad and Sali.

 Coming to Hvar without a car